Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use Amazon Inspector assessment templates to inspect the inbound traffic.
 - [x] Use Amazon Route 53 to distribute trafc.

 ### A company needs to use HTTPS when connecting to its web applications to meet compliance requirements.
-These.
-Web applications run in Amazon VPC on Amazon EC2 instances behind an Application Load Balancer (ALB).
+These web applications run in Amazon VPC on Amazon EC2 instances behind an Application Load Balancer (ALB).
 A security engineer wants to ensure that the load balancer win only accept connections over port 443. even if the ALB is mistakenly configured with an HTTP listener.
 Which configuration steps should the security engineer take to accomplish this task?

 - [ ] Create a security group with a rule that denies Inbound connections from 0.0.0 0/0 on port 00.
 Attach this security group to the ALB to overwrite more permissive rules from the ALB's default security group.
 - [ ] Create a network ACL that denies inbound connections from 0 0.0.0/0 on port 80 Associate the network ACL with the VPC s internet gateway.
 - [ ] Create a network ACL that allows outbound connections to the VPC IP range on port 443 only.
 Associate the network ACL with the VPC's internet gateway.
 - [x] Create a security group with a single inbound rule that allows connections from 0.0.0 0/0 on port 443.
 Ensure this security group is the only one associated with the ALB.

 ### Example.com is hosted on Amazon EC2 instances behind an Application Load Balancer (ALB).
 Third-party host intrusion detection system (HIDS) agents that capture the traffic of the EC2 instance are running on each host.
 The company must ensure they are using privacy enhancing technologies for users, without losing the assurance the third-party solution offers.
-What is the MOST secure.
-Way to meet these requirements?
+What is the MOST secure way to meet these requirements?

 - [x] Enable TLS pass through on the ALB, and handle decryption at the server using Elliptic Curve Diffie-Hellman (ECDHE) cipher suites.
 - [ ] Create a listener on the ALB that uses encrypted connections with Elliptic Curve Diffie-Hellman (ECDHE) cipher suites, and pass the traffic in the clear to the server.